 General practices and medical practitioners are encouraged to refer to the Department of Health website which includes specific information on treating possible coronavirus patients.

-How can we help prevent the spread of coronavirus?
+How can I help prevent the spread of 2019-nCoV?

 Practising good hand and sneeze/cough hygiene is the best defence against most viruses.
 You should: